franksmule/prestashop-find-replace/README.md

-prestashop-find-replace
+Prestashop Find Replace
 =======================

-Find and replace text in products or categories
+Find and replace text in products or categories.